 The loan from the police “is something good and charitable for the horse and also good for the foster parent, if you will, given the benefit of being able to ride,” David Wilson, Brooks’s spokesman, said today in a phone interview.
 “Her husband Charlie is a horse-racing trainer and she absolutely shares his love of horses.”

 The News of the World’s royal reporter Clive Goodman and private investigator Glenn Mulcaire were jailed in 2007 for accessing voice mails of members of the royal household.
-The company has since admitted the practice was more widespread.
-At least two top Met Police commanders resigned last year over claims officers ignored the scandal.
+The company has since admitted the practice was more widespread and at least two top Met Police commanders resigned last year over claims officers ignored the scandal.

-Wilson declined to comment on Brooks’s relationship with the police or why she received the horse on loan rather than someone else who may have wanted to care for the animal.
+Wilson declined to comment on Brooks’s relationship with the police or why she received the horse on loan rather than someone else.
 Daisy Dunlop, a spokeswoman for News International, declined to comment.

-The police officer in charge of probes into bribery and phone hacking yesterday told the inquiry, led by Judge Brian Leveson, that the Sun had a “culture” of corrupt payments to public officials and police.
+The police officer in charge of the investigations yesterday told the inquiry, led by Judge Brian Leveson, that the Sun had a “culture” of corrupt payments to public officials and police.
 Ten current and former Sun journalists have been arrested in the bribery investigation.

 The inquiry also heard testimony that police limited their investigation into phone-hacking in 2006, and tipped off Brooks about the status of the probe.
 The police held thousands of pages of unexamined evidence in storage until civil lawsuits by victims in 2010 forced them to review the documents.